-- 20.1 This will follow the procedure set out in paragraphs 15 and 16 on the arrangements for and right to be accompanied at sickness absence meetings. - 20.2 The purposes of a first sickness absence meeting may include:

-- Discussing the reasons for absence; - Where the employee is on long-term sickness absence, determining how long the absence is likely to last; - Where the employee has been absent on a number of occasions, determining the likelihood of further absences; - Considering whether medical advice is required; - Considering what, if any, measures might improve their health and/or attendance; - Agreeing a way forward, action that will be taken and a time-scale for review and/or a further meeting under the sickness absence procedure.
+- 20.1 This will follow the procedure set out in paragraphs 18 and 19 on the arrangements for and right to be accompanied at sickness absence meetings. - 20.2 The purposes of a first sickness absence meeting may include: - Discussing the reasons for absence; - Where the employee is on long-term sickness absence, determining how long the absence is likely to last; - Where the employee has been absent on a number of occasions, determining the likelihood of further absences; - Considering whether medical advice is required; - Considering what, if any, measures might improve their health and/or attendance; - Agreeing a way forward, action that will be taken and a time-scale for review (not usually longer than 6 months or if the employee meets absence trigger criteria again) and/or a further meeting under the sickness absence procedure.

-21. Stage 2: further sickness absence meeting(s)
+21 Stage 2: further sickness absence meeting(s)

 - 21.1 Depending on the matters discussed at the first stage of the sickness absence procedure, a further meeting or meetings may be necessary.
-Arrangements for meetings under the second stage of the sickness absence procedure will follow the procedure set out in paragraphs 15 and 16 on the arrangements for and right to be accompanied at sickness absence meetings. - 21.2 The purposes of further meeting(s) may include: - Discussing the reasons for and impact of the employees ongoing absence(s); - Where the employee is on long-term sickness absence, discussing how long their absence is likely to last; - Where the employee has been absent on a number of occasions, discussing the likelihood of further absences; - If it has not been obtained, considering whether medical advice is required.
-If it has been obtained, considering the advice that has been given and whether further advice is required; - Considering the employees ability to return to/remain in their job in view both of capabilities and The Trusts business needs and any adjustments that can reasonably be made to the employees job to enable them to do so; - Considering possible redeployment opportunities and whether any adjustments can reasonably be made to assist in redeployment;
+Arrangements for meetings under the second stage of the sickness absence procedure will follow the procedure set out in paragraphs 18 and 19 on the arrangements for and right to be accompanied at sickness absence meetings. - 21.2 The purposes of further meeting(s) may include: - Discussing the reasons for and impact of the employee's ongoing absence(s); - Where the employee is on long-term sickness absence, discussing how long their absence is likely to last; - Where the employee has been absent on a number of occasions, discussing the likelihood of further absences;

-- Where the employee is able to return from long-term sick leave, whether to their job or a redeployed job, agreeing a return to work programme; - If it is considered that the employee is unlikely to be able to return to work from long-term absence, whether there are any benefits for which they should be considered including ill-health retirement, subject to the rules of the relevant scheme; - Agreeing a way forward, action that will be taken and a time-scale for review and/or a further meeting(s).
-This may, depending on steps The Trust has already taken, include warning the employee that they are at risk of dismissal.
+- If it has not been obtained, considering whether medical advice is required.
+If it has been obtained, considering the advice that has been given and whether further advice is required; - Considering the employee's ability to return to/remain in their job in view both of capabilities and the Trust's business needs and any adjustments that can reasonably be made to the employee's job to enable them to do so; - Considering possible redeployment opportunities and whether any adjustments can reasonably be made to assist in redeployment; - Where the employee is able to return from long-term sick leave, whether to their job or a redeployed job, agreeing a return to work programme; - If it is considered that the employee is unlikely to be able to return to work from long-term absence, whether there are any benefits for which they should be considered including ill-health retirement, subject to the rules of the relevant scheme; - Agreeing a way forward, action that will be taken and a time-scale for review and/or a further meeting(s) (not usually longer than 6 months or if the employee meets absence trigger criteria again).
+This may, depending on steps the Trust has already taken, include warning the employee that they are at risk of dismissal.

-22. Stage 3: final sickness absence meeting
+22 Stage 3: final sickness absence meeting